kovdan01/msgpack-c/README.md

 Dependency
 -----
-msgpack-c requires [boost library](https://www.boost.org/). msgpack-c depends on only boost headers.
-You don't need to link boost libraries.
+msgpack-c requires [boost library](https://www.boost.org/). msgpack-c itself is a header-only library and depends on only boost headers.
+Tests depend on boost unit test framework and are linked with it, so if you want to build them, you need to have this dependency installed.

 Usage
 -----